mkem114/SOFTENG-702-Android-Cursor/README.md

 - simulateTouchDown() - simulate a touch down event on the current position
 - simulateTouchUp() - simulate a touch release event on the current position

-You can also make a setting in your app that calls these methods to give user more control See FindFood for an example of a complete app that has our library imported Something something something
+See FindFood for an example of a complete app that has our library imported